recognize, protect and appreciate OUR STATE'S native animals and plantlife at

 About Wild Utah

-The Norma W. Matheson Education Animal Center will be the central focal point of the new expansion, set to house more than 100 ambassador animals part of our traveling school outreach programs.
+The Norma W. Matheson Education Animal Center will be the main focal point of the new expansion, set to house more than 100 ambassador animals part of our traveling school outreach programs.

 Custom decal on Wild Utah camper Limited quantity: 20